 The first floor of this stately, granite 16,000 square foot building is also the home of The CFA Foundation Feline Historical Museum.
 The mission of the CFA Foundation is to acquire and conserve the history of cats and show the development of the cat fancy through the acquisition of fine art, artifacts and literature.

 The contents of the former Jean Rose library which was housed at CFA’s Manasquan, New Jersey location has expanded to exhibits, including the silver collar presented to Cosey, the Best in Show Winner of the National Show in 1895, an early 1900’s cat carrier and other artifacts related to the cat.
 A non-lending library at the museum is available to individuals or researchers who are interested in cat history.
 The library houses the complete set of CFA Stud Books which contain the early registrations of the association, CFA Yearbooks from 1958, magazines and periodicals as well as over 700 books on cats.

 CFA has grown steadily over the years from its humble beginnings, licensing two shows to licensing approximately 400 shows each season, worldwide.
 Membership in CFA is granted to clubs who have gone through an application and election process.
 Currently, CFA has over 600 member clubs.
 CFA shows are judged by individuals who have met high qualification criteria and have completed a rigorous training program which qualifies the judges to evaluate the show cats using a CFA Breed Standard for each one of its recognized breeds.
 To date, CFA has registered over 2 million pedigreed cats.

-Reflecting upon the objectives set forth in the CFA Constitution, the association continues its mission by:
+Reflecting upon the objectives set forth in the CFA By-Laws, the association continues its mission by: